 Pies from Heaven

-Kalanchoe rhombopilosa is a few branched, perennial, succulent shrublet, up to 12 inches (30 cm) tall, with small, up to 1.2 inches (3 cm) long, slightly woolly, silver-green leaves with brown markings on sprawling, woody branches.
-The stems are thin, up to 0.3 inch (8 mm) in diameter, rigid, woody, upright or sprawling and with long hairs.
-The cruciform flowers are small and greenish yellow to pink with purple lines.
+Kalanchoe rhombopilosa is an attractive succulent perennial, up to 12 inches (30 cm) tall, with fleshy, slightly woolly, silver-green leaves with brown markings.
+Leaves are up to 1.2 inches (3 cm) long and very fragile.
+Stems are thin, woody, upright or sprawling and with long hairs.
+Flowers are small, greenish-yellow to pink with purple lines and appear in spring.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).